 Lastly’ do not ignore children.
 The market for decorating the kid’s room is huge.
 Parents who would never buy a print for themselves will buy one for their kids without a problem.

 To tap into the market all you have to do is draw what they love.
 Cliches come true.
 You can’t go wrong with ponies, baby animals, dinosaurs, or unicorns.
 Be careful with trademarks in this niche, you can’t print copyrighted images.

 10. Buy Quality Art Supplies

 I must make a brief mention of art materials.
 I know a poor craftsman blames his tools but why would you choose the cheapest crap on the market when the best is so affordable?

 You really must not skimp on art materials.
 It’s a false economy:

-- Buy quality drawing paper by a recognized brand.
+- Buy quality drawing paper from a recognized brand.

 - Buy quality drawing pencils also from a known brand

 - Buy an easel that is sturdy and rigid.
-(French Box Easel – affiliate)
+(French Box Easel)